shenryHen/localhank/content/blm-korra.md

  equalists were unreasonably overpowered in the show.
 "Their chi blocking shouldn't be able to stop Korra!", I thought.
  But chi blocking's technique probably developed a lot since it was first introduced in The Last Airbender.
 Anyways, here is my BLM interpretation of specific scenes.
 These were originally made for Instagram, as I wanted to get social media clout with these.
-That is why all of these photos are pictures of a TV or laptop
+That is why all of these photos are pictures of a TV or laptop.

 ## Season 1